 “Of course not!” he answered out loud in a convincing tone and then continued his work.
-By the time he finished he was filled with anticipation for Saturday’s game.
+By the time he finished, he was filled with anticipation for Saturday’s game.
 The very act of handling the clubs seemed to have somehow lifted him to exalted heights.
-The cleaning then completed, he tucked each of them gently back into the bag with a curious new sense of supreme confidence.
+The cleaning was then completed, he tucked each of them gently back into the bag with a curious new sense of supreme confidence.

 The alarm went off at six forty-five and Bob walked from the bathroom to silence it.
 He’d already been up for over half an hour, impatiently waiting for Harper’s arrival.
 All night long, his head had been filled with delightful dreams of soaring drives, lofted chips to the green and precise “on the money” shots.
 He was filled with the thoughts of that excellent performance that he knew he was soon to enact.
 Try as he might, he could think of almost nothing else.
 He was obsessed by his own thoughts of yet unsubstantiated, prowess.
 Occasionally, however, a fleeting thought of his last outing did creep into his consciousness.

-Almost as quickly as it arose however, he banished it from his thoughts with an overpowering rush of self-certain enthusiasm.
+Almost as quickly as it arose, however, he banished it from his thoughts with an overpowering rush of self-certain enthusiasm.
 He was so consumed with confidence that he knew nothing short of perfection would be possible.

 He hurriedly showered, shaved, and dressed himself in his best golfing attire.
 Then, he went downstairs and began to prepare his usual breakfast of toast and coffee.

 Soon, Maryanne appeared in the kitchen doorway, still wearing her nightgown.
 It was apparent that she was not yet fully awake.
 She frequently rubbed the sleep from her eyes and repeatedly yawned as she spoke.
 In spite of her sleepiness, she continued her admonishments of the night before.
-They spilled forth as a litany of cautions and precautions.
+They spilled forth like a litany of cautions and precautions.